-A Night Away: the playful eclecticism of hotel Oakley Court, a Victorian Gothic manor house on the Thames at Windsor
+A Night Away: the playful eclecticism of Oakley Court

 - Rosella Degori

 Inigo loves a beautiful home – we believe it’s a pleasure that never ages.
 But sometimes – and especially after the tedium of lockdown – one needs a change.
 A night or two away can refresh the mind, restore the body and inspire the senses – a little pick-me-up from the repetitive rhythms of daily life.
-And so, to Oakley Court, a new hotel on the banks of the River Thames in Berkshire, where Inigo is paying a visit for the first in our new series recommending spots for a night away from home.
+And so, to Oakley Court, a new hotel on the banks of the Thames in Berkshire.

 The Victorian Gothic manor house was built in 1859 for Sir Richard Hall Say and changed hands a number of times before it found purpose as a location for film sets, especially horrors – including The Bride of Dracula (1960) and The Hound of the Baskervilles (1978) – their producers finding the perfect macabre atmosphere in the building’s castle-like looks, complete with machicolated turret, crow-stepped gables and gnarly gargoyles.

 “It’s ugly-beautiful,” says Alex Eagle, the style connoisseur whose eponymous shop on Lexington Street, Soho, is a covetable melange of made-to-last fashion, hand-crafted home accessories, one-off artworks and bespoke furniture.
 Together with her long-term collaborator, Sophie Hodges, she has transformed Oakley Court into a 118-room hotel, complete with a riverside restaurant and terraces, cosy lounges, tennis courts, and nature trails that wind around the 35 acres of grounds.